ritu123305/ritu/README.md

 # ritu
-This is my first Git repository
+This is my first Git repository.
+Authore-ritu rana